-Course title & Code Credits Eligibility criteria Department offering the Lecture Tutorial Practical/ Practice of the course course Nutrition for the Family 4 3 - 1 12 th Pass NIL Home Science
+Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Department offering the Lecture Tutorial Practical/ of the course Practice course Nutrition for the Family 4 3 - 1 12 th Pass NIL Home Science

 - To enable students in understanding the principles of planning nutritionally adequate diets. - To acquire knowledge about the nutritional needs and concerns of an individual throughout the life cycle. - To make them exercise food choices consonant with good health based on sound knowledge of principles of nutrition.